ayatsko/ayatsko.github.io/pages/publications.md

 layout: misc
 title: Publications
 ---
 Below is a compilation of various published research papers that I have led or collaborated on during my PhD.
+Also, feel free to check out my [Google Scholar](https://scholar.google.com/citations?user=AlnEorwAAAAJ&hl=en) profile.

 ## Modelling internal stem damage in savanna trees: Error in aboveground biomass with terrestrial laser scanning and allometry
 *Methods in Ecology and Evolution 2024, read it [here](https://doi.org/10.1111/2041-210X.14375)*